News Education Local News Nation & World New Mexico

 Sheriff Steve Nowlin says group is not dangerous, public access remains intact and fence construction has ceased

-Free Land Holders started fencing off an estimated 1,460 acres near Chicken Creek outside Mancos that they say belongs to them, not the U.S. Forest Service.
+Free Land Holders have started fencing off an estimated 1,460 acres near Chicken Creek outside Mancos that they say belongs to them, not the U.S. Forest Service.

 Wednesday afternoon during a meeting with Montezuma County Sheriff Steven Nowlin, they agreed to stop fence construction until the matter is settled in light of community concern.